 Faculty that wish to reserve an ALC as an occasional meeting space for a class, should use the room reservation system (or contact the administrative assistant in your building).

 The room capacities are listed below.
 Please make sure to reserve the most appropriately-sized room for your instructional needs.

-- Main 401: 30 seats, furniture can be configured in multiple ways
+- Main 401: 30 seats, 5 laptop connections, furniture can be configured in multiple ways

-- Youngchild 041: 48 seats (but crowded at full capacity), furniture is somewhat reconfigurable
+- Youngchild 041: 48 seats, 5 laptop connections, furniture is somewhat reconfigurable